Sticky Player (Fusebox 1.0)

 What Is the Sticky Player?

-The Sticky Player is one of the three podcast players that comes with your monthly or annual Fusebox Pro subscription.
 The Sticky Player is similar to the Track Player, in that it plays a single episode of your podcast at a time; it is different in that the Sticky Player is designed specifically to "stick" to the bottom or top of your website.
-As your website visitor scrolls up and down the page, the Sticky player remains stuck to the top or bottom of that webpage, where as the Track Player remains in one location on the webpage.
+As your website visitor scrolls up and down the page, the Sticky player remains stuck to the top or bottom of that webpage, whereas the Track Player remains in one location on the webpage.
 The Sticky Player also extends the whole width of your website page.

 How to Enable the Sticky Player

 To enable the Sticky Player on your WordPress website, go to your WordPress dashboard, head to Settings > Fusebox Player, and click on the Sticky Player tab.
 The default setting is Disabled.
-Switch to Enabled to enable the Sticky Player.
+Switch to Enable the feature to enable the Sticky Player.

 Ability to Add Different Sticky Players to Separate Pages

 - Open up the WordPress editor for the page where you would like the unique sticky player to appear.